jblayter/SDM-Playbook/strategy/vision-to-direction.md

 # Translating Company Vision into Technical Direction

 **Purpose:**
 Bridge the gap between abstract company strategy and concrete engineering work.
-This ensures the team’s daily activities align with long-term business goals, making the vision actionable and measurable.
+This ensures the team's daily activities align with long-term business goals, making the vision actionable and measurable.

 ## 1. Why It Matters
 - Engineers need clarity on how their work ties to the bigger picture.